-- However this is not easily implementable - Cycles: State equations and enc. net. become dynamical systems due to mutual dependencies - Different solutions are available (e.g. bidirectional approaches for RNN using a different state for left-to-right o right-to-left encoding)
+- A possible bi-causal model: however, this is not easily implementable - Cycles: State equations and enc. net. (unfolding) become dynamical systems due to mutual dependencies - Different solutions are available (e.g. bidirectional approaches for RNN using a different state for left-to-right o right-to-left encoding).
+See CNS course - It is not easy to extend them to structures (many possible paths, not just left-to-right o right-to-left)